7 Alabama Beaches We Can’t Get Enough Of

 Dauphin Island East End Beach

-• Overall Vibe: Miles of beach.
-The dunes are protected in this area for nesting sea turtles and shorebirds.
-In addition, the beach is within walking distance of the Audubon Bird Sanctuary and Dauphin Island Campground (we stayed here – it was awesome).
+Overall Vibe: There are miles of beach.
+The dunes in this area are protected for nesting sea turtles and shorebirds.
+In addition, the beach is within walking distance of the Audubon Bird Sanctuary and Dauphin Island Campground (we stayed here—it was awesome).

-• Sand: White, sugar-sand, soft on the feet.
+Sand: There is white, sugar sand that is soft on the feet.

-• Parking: Yes, free, but there is not a large parking area.
+Parking: Yes, there is free parking, but there is not a large parking area.

 The coast is lined with beautiful beaches.
-It is also a more touristy destination (but not quite the crowds like Destin or other places in Florida).
+It is also a more touristy destination.

 The area has high-rise condos, places to rent, local restaurants, and shopping.
 The main beach access points are right off Perdido Beach Blvd.
 So, you don’t have to walk far to get to the beaches or the water.